jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Apply Scripts 🔧

-Apply the scripts from your chosen mod version (e.g., H3ho4kmmm4k-S) in order to your .pak file.
+Apply the scripts from your chosen mod version (e.g., H3ho4kmmm4k-S) in order to your new .pak file.

+give your .pak file a name & Name Your Mod 📛 Thats it your done and now you can Customize Further ✨ to your harts content!

 ⚠️ Warning: Running scripts out of order may break your mod!
 Some knowledge of ElDewrito modding tools is required.

-Name Your Mod 📛

-After porting, rename your .pak file as specified in the Mod Descriptions below.

-Customize Further ✨

-Add extra flair with main menu mods from these folders (one per category):
+now you can Add extra flair with main menu mods from these folders (one per category):

 4k_difficulty_style